luxfi/cli/cmd/commands.md

 transaction.
 If the network is proof of stake, the node must stake the L1's staking token.
 Both processes will issue a RegisterL1ValidatorTx on the P-Chain.

-This command currently only works on Blockchains deployed to either the Fuji Testnet or Mainnet.
+This command currently only works on Blockchains deployed to either the Testnet Testnet or Mainnet.

 **Usage:**